Input-output & lazy-loading#

 Pynapple will give you a table with all the entries of the NWB file that are compatible with a pynapple object.

-class keeps track of the position of the data whithin the NWB file with a key.
-You can see it with the attributes key_to_id
+When parsing the NWB file, nothing is loaded.
+The NWBFile class keeps track of the position of the data within the NWB file with a key.
+You can see it with the attributes key_to_id.

 data.key_to_id